queen-of-code/alexa-recipe-app/README.md

 Depends on your environment.
 In powershell, doing $env:TAG = 'my-tag' will work.
-In terminal, doing 'exportTAG=my-tag' will work.
+In terminal (MacOS), doing 'exportTAG=my-tag' will work.

 Then you can run 'docker-compose up' to run the services.